SIGN UP FOR OUR EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 One of the newest additions to Fisherman's Wharf San Francisco is the Cartoon Art Museum.
 It recently moved from its location downtown in the SOMA District.

 Here you will find original cartoon drawings from famous artists as well as some of the best Sunday morning comic strips.
-It's an amazing place to visit for those that love cartoon art and comics.
+It's a wonderful place to visit for those who love cartoon art and comics.

 2905 Hyde Street

 The Hyde Street Pier is home to 5 historical vessels.
-On a visit here, you will get the chance to see one of the first ferries to bring cars between Marin and San Francisco, which ran before the Golden Gate Bridge was built.
+On a visit here, you will get the chance to see one of the first ferries to bring cars between Marin and San Francisco, which ran before they built the Golden Gate Bridge.

 For a small fee, you can also step aboard three of the five boats for a closer look.
 You are also welcome to stroll up and down the pier at no cost.